AutomationNationStation/Ampion/README.md

 This framework was created by Peter conneely for Ampion.
 I created a Maven project and used Java with cucumber steps to achieve execution.

 I used Intellij as the environment.
+When opening the project please open it as a Maven project.

 Pre-requesties needed to launch the test are: